veridbsys/veridbsys.github.io/cfp.md

 2-column ACM Proceedings format, using the *sample-sigconf.tex* format (available at https://www.acm.org/publications/proceedings-template).

-The maximum length is **8 pages, excluding refrences**.
+The maximum length is **8 pages, excluding references**.
 All submissions are single blind.

-All accepted papers will be publised in ACM ICPS, and made available online via the ACM Digital library.
+All accepted papers will be published in ACM ICPS, and made available online via the ACM Digital library.